 After your coverage has been adjusted, it’s also a great time to finish your checklist for the season.
 Your license and registration tend to expire when you’re not looking, so make sure all your paperwork is in order.
 Fresh oil, lube and filters are also a wise investment before you start your vehicle for the first time after a long rest.

-For boats and personal watercrafts, it’s also important to see if any new regulations have been put in place since the last time you were on the water.
-There are changes to the rules almost every year, so we recommend taking a look here for the latest information: https://www.tc.gc.ca/en/services/marine.html
+For boating insurance and personal watercrafts, it’s also important to see if any new regulations have been put in place since the last time you were on the water.
+There are changes to the rules almost every year, so we recommend taking a look here for the latest regulations information.

 Top all that off with a visual inspection to check for safety, mechanical or corrosion concerns, and you’ll be in great shape to enjoy your time on the lake.

 Don’t forget; it’s also a smart move to set a reminder in your calendar to call your broker when it’s storage season again.
 While there’s nothing wrong with having liability coverage on a vehicle you’re not using, there’s no sense in paying the extra cost.
-Remember, your Nicol Insurance broker is here to help.
+Remember, your Nicol Insurance broker is here to help you with seasonal vehicle insurance.
 Talk to your broker every season to make sure your coverage fits your lifestyle.